gem5bootcamp/latin-america-2024/slides/02-Using-gem5/05-cores.md

 ---

-## Aside: Exploring branch prediction effects
+## Exercise 3: Exploring branch prediction effects

 Now that you've created your `BigProcessor` and `LittleProcessor` let us look at the results of effective branch prediction on CPU models.